hlogored

 Culture

-Our studio is a place of learning where as educators we recognize our responsibility to develop our people to become relationship builders and thought leaders in the design community.
+Our studio is a place of learning where we recognize our responsibility to develop our people to become relationship builders and thought leaders in the design community.
 We believe that education and dialogue are the keys to encourage a new generation of architects towards greater civic engagement.

 We actively invest in our people through targeted career pathing, professional development, an Apprentice Program and various in-house curricula such as our Leadership Program.
-We financially support and encourage licensure through a shephered internal internship process, and are grounded in the belief that individualized support is collectively beneficial.
+We financially support and encourage licensure through an internal internship process, and are grounded in the belief that individualized support is collectively beneficial.
 We nurture a collaborative environment where research, design and technology converge.
 Our digital practice pushes boundaries in areas such as visualization, parametric design, virtual reality simulation and 3D model fabrication that are integral to our design process.

 For an Insider Perspective, Follow us on Instagram